Vegan Chili with Mixed Beans

 • Now You’re ready to continue with the recipe.

-• Now start following your recipe.
+• Now, start following your recipe.
 You may add water and/or broth.
-One way or the other you're on your way to homemade vegetarian chili from scratch.
+One way or the other, you’re on your way to homemade vegetarian chili from scratch.

-Is It Better to Presoak Beans or to do the Quick Method?
+Is It Better to Presoak Beans or to Do the Quick Method?

 • There are divided opinions.